VMA-141: World War II

-On October 14, 1944 the squadron was redesignated Marine Fighter Bombing Squadron 141 (VMBF-141).
+On 14 October 1944 the squadron was redesignated Marine Fighter Bombing Squadron 141 (VMBF-141).
 In May 1945 the squadron again changed names.
 This time they became Marine Torpedo Bombing Squadron 141 (VMTB-141) and served as a training replacement squadron until the end of the war.
-The squadron was deactivated on September 10, 1945.
+The squadron was deactivated on 10 September 1945.

 Post-World War II reserve service

-Following the war the squadron was reactivated on 5 July 1946 at Naval Air Station Livermore as part of the Marine Air Reserve.
-On 15 September 1946 they relocated to Naval Air Station Oakland.
+Following the war the squadron was reactivated on 5 July 1946, at Naval Air Station Livermore as part of the Marine Air Reserve.
+On 15 September 1946, it relocated to Naval Air Station Oakland.
 In 1949 they were commanded by Medal of Honor recipient Colonel James Swett.
 The squadron moved to Naval Air Station Alameda on 1 July 1962.
-On that same date they also redesignated as Marine Attack Squadron 141.
+On that same date it was also redesignated as Marine Attack Squadron 141.
 The squadron was deactivated on 1 September 1969.